 Participants will be writing and sharing their work and must bring a laptop computer or tablet to the workshop.
 Coffee and lunch are included.
 All workshops are from 10 AM to 4 PM.

 Workshops will be limited to 20 people.
 Priority will be given to employees and volunteers of 501(c)(3) designated museums and history organizations in New York State with operating budgets of $150,000 or less.
 There is no charge for the workshop but participants must apply and meet the requirements stated above.
-Applicants will be notified of acceptance status before July 30, 2021.
+Applicants will be notified of acceptance status at least two weeks before the workshop.

 Workshops are being produced as a program of the Pomeroy Fund for NYS History with support from the New York State Council on the Arts.